 The family farm is located on a 260-acre property, which is primarily an orchard, yielding pears and apples.
 In addition to picking your own fruit, they sell their own apple cider, cider donuts (made fresh daily), cut flowers, and homemade jams and jellies.
 They also sell pies, pumpkins, gourds, corn, mums, maple syrup, honey, garlic and gifts – all locally sourced.
 We couldn’t leave without trying some apple cider donuts (delicious!) and purchasing some cider, honey, honeycomb and garlic.
 We also left with a bottle of their dry, non-sparkling hard cider.
 This organic cider is made with only two ingredients: freshly pressed apples and yeast.
 I’m not typically a fan of hard ciders, but Averill’s still version was very tasty.
 We cracked it open as soon as we got home – what a perfect way to end our day.

 The rest of our afternoon was unplanned and spontaneous.
 We left the farm and headed north to Warren.
 Along the way we came across Hopkins Vineyard, a winery nestled in the Litchfield Hills overlooking Lake Waramaug.
 We hadn’t planned on wine tasting but couldn’t refuse the opportunity.
 Hopkins Vineyard is home to 11 varieties of grapes and has produced award-winning whites, reds and sparkling wines.
-While Connecticut may not be the ideal setting for growing grapes, it’s always fun to try wine made from the locally grown fruit.
-The tasting room is located in a large red barn which shares a space with their gift shop.
+Connecticut may not be the ideal setting for growing grapes, but it’s always fun to try wine made from the locally grown fruit.
+The tasting room is located in a large red barn that shares a space with their gift shop.
 We left with yet another bottle of alcohol, a Chardonnay.
-Little did we know, this would be one of three vineyards we stopped at – Miranda Vineyard and Sunset Meadow being the other two.
+Hopkins Vineyard ended up being one of three vineyards we stopped at along our way – Miranda Vineyard and Sunset Meadow being the other two.
 Who knew our travels would have led us along the CT Wine Trail!

-The farm is known as the home of “Single Cow Origin Chocolates”.
+Thorncrest Farm is known as the home of “Single Cow Origin Chocolates”.
 All chocolates are made using the farm’s fresh milk, cream and butter supplied by their very own cows.
 Their pralines and truffles are made with the best cocoa blended with only all natural flavors such as fresh fruit, herbs and honey.
 If you’re looking to experience farm to table chocolates, this is your place.
 It’s just about as local and as homemade as you can get.
-After eating an entire box to ourselves, James and I agreed that this was the best chocolate we had ever tasted.
+James and I ate an entire box to ourselves, both agreeing that this was the best chocolate we ever tasted.
 I wish we bought more!
-Eager to try their signature milk, we also bought a bottle of Vanilla Milk, which is a pure premium Cream Line Milk infused with Madagascar Vanilla Beans.
+We also bought a bottle of Vanilla Milk (a signature item), which is a pure premium Cream Line Milk infused with Madagascar Vanilla Beans.
 It was the smoothest, creamiest, most naturally sweet milk I’ve ever tasted – what a treat!